vivek42/schema-drawer/README.md

   c.
 Proof of concept and validate if each feature is available

 ### 4. Implement the functionality to upload files, and draw diagrams in the web application.
+  a.
+Design Data model which will be used to draw the images from the database.
+  b.
+Integrate SchemaCrawler into the project.
+Perform unit testing as part of it.
+  c.
+Use SchemaCrawler to read the contents of the uploaded file
+  d.
+Store the results in the database.
+  e.
+Design how the image of the schema should look like (color of the nodes, fonts of the text present etc.)
+  e.
+Draw images from the database.

 ### 5. Implement profile creation for users.
+  a.
+Extend the Data design to accomodate user profiles
+  b.
+Draw layout for the Registration page
+  b.
+Add/Implement registration page to the web application
+  c.
+Design layout for user profiles